-Pomegranate seeds kept out in the open in direct sunlight can spoil in hours.
+Pomegranate seeds kept in the open in direct sunlight can spoil in hours.

 They are good for about 12 hours if they’re kept from sunlight.

-The shelf life of whole pomegranates stored away from direct sunlight are good for a few weeks.
+The shelf life of whole pomegranates stored away from direct sunlight is good for a few weeks.

 Ensure that these whole pomegranates do not have any cracks in the skin that can spur bacterial growth.

 We have discussed the best method to store pomegranates below.